kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   - launch a new notebook in JupyterLab: File > New > Notebook
   - make sure the workshop kernel is selected: Kernel > Change Kernel > select aiworkshop from the drop down menu
   - in the notebook's empty cell paste this: from keras.models import Sequential
-  - run the cell: click Run > Run All Cells or with your cursor inside the cell type Shift+Enter
+  - run the cell: click Run > Run All Cells or with your cursor inside the cell type Shift+Enter.
+The cell should run with no error or output

-    the result should say "Using TensorFlow backend" and you will probably also get a bunch of Future Warnings (this is ok)
+  - add another code cell and paste: import subprocess
+  - run the cell. the cell should run with no error or output
+  - add one more code cell and paste: subprocess.check_output("cat ~/.keras/keras.json", shell=True)
+  - run the cell.
+You should see output that contains: "backend": "tensorflow"
   - position the scroll bar so all results can be seen on your screen and then take a screenshot
   - paste the screenshot in an email to Kerrie Geil